Regenerative thermal oxidizers

 Regenerative thermal oxidizers (RTOs) are widely accepted for the control of volatile organic compound (VOC) and hazardous air pollutant (HAP) emissions.
 Years of experience with this technology have shown that RTOs can operate very reliably and do an excellent job of destroying VOCs; efficiencies of up to 99% are not uncommon.

-The big question is how do you decide if catalytic operation is appropriate for your emission control application?
+The big question is how do you decide if the catalytic operation is appropriate for your emission control application?
 When does catalytic operation make sense and what pitfalls should be avoided?
-This paper will outline the important factors to be considered when assessing this economically attractive option.
+LDX Solutions outline the important factors to be considered when assessing this economically attractive option.
 Contact us to learn more.